 Ryan Peterkin, President of MagTec Alaska, has seen extraordinary growth in his company since he began operations in 2008.
-Ryan is a fourth generation Alaskan Business Owner and was raised in a hardworking successful family-owned and operated wholesale grocery distribution company.
+Ryan is a fourth-generation Alaskan Business Owner and was raised in a hardworking, successful family-owned and operated wholesale grocery distribution company.
 Ryan has over 20 years of experience in the oilfield industry, working his way up from a boiler operator to a field foreman to operations manager.
 He began his entrepreneurship in 1996 with Alaska Heater Rentals - a small, yet successful heater rental company - which merged with MagTec Alaska in 2013.
 Additionally, in 2011, Ryan started Arctic Petroleum Products, a petroleum distribution company that operated and serviced markets within the Kenai Peninsula and North Slope region of Alaska.
-In an effort to expand into civil and general contracting for capital projects supporting private, government, and oilfield related work, Ryan is also the co-owner of Chumley’s Inc.
+In an effort to expand into civil and general contracting for capital projects supporting private, government, and oilfield related work.

 Will joined the MagTec Alaska team in January of 2016.
-He spent the previous six years as the Equipment & Drilling Superintendent for Peak Oilfield Services and his credentials in the oilfield and crane services industry are among the highest in the State.
+He spent the previous six years as the Equipment & Drilling Superintendent for Peak Oilfield Service Company and his credentials in the oilfield and crane services industry are among the highest in the State.
 During his time in Alaska, Will has developed a widely respected reputation base on his reliability, dependability, and industry knowledge.
-Over the years Will has excelled at managing and completing a wide verity of complex projects, many of which posed logistical and environmental challenges.
-Will’s extensive background is based on cranes and transportation and he also has a strong knowledge of the construction, oilfield, and logistical support.
+Over the years, Will has excelled at managing and completing a wide variety of complex projects, many of which posed logistical and environmental challenges.
+Will’s extensive background is based on cranes and transportation, and he also has a strong knowledge of the construction, oilfield, and logistical support.

 Wendell Tuisaula, currently MagTec Alaska’s Controller, received his Bachelor of Science degree in Information Systems with a Minor in Business Management in the spring of 1993 from Brigham Young University ‐ Hawaii.
 Immediately after graduating, he was offered a job as an Assistant Director of Finance at Turtle Bay Golf & Tennis Resort.
 He excelled in that position and was promoted to Director of Information Technology.
 After working for several years, Wendell saw an opportunity to receive a scholarship to further his education through an essay contest.
 Out of hundreds of applicants, he was chosen as one of three finalists and after an interview with the scholarship board, was the winner and recipient of the $22,500 scholarship.
 After returning for nearly two more years of education, Wendell received his Masters of Business Administration in June 2005.
 Wendell has achieved all this while still being an active member of the community, his church, and spending time with his wife and five children.